Just a helpful list of 11 refreshing summer drinks to make at home this summer to help you beat the heat.

 - 2 tablespoons of Lemon Juice

 I’m not going to mention how much sugar you need, because everyone is sooo critical about how sugary or not sugary this drink should be!
 But mix everything in a pitcher until it’s well dissolved.
 If you’d like to add basil seeds, make sure you soak them 20 minutes earlier.
-Add ice and there you have it.
+Add ice to put the tarka of a summer drink and there you have it.

 9. Cola and milk